MohammadMaftoun/BankFailedDashboard/README.md

 # BankFailedDashboard
-This dataset is provided by data.gov and it's related to bankfailed in UnitedState.The visualization of this dataset was bulid by Power BI

 This readme file will guide you through the process of visualizing the bank failure dataset with Power BI.
 Power BI is a powerful business analytics tool that allows users to analyze data and create interactive visualizations.
 The bank failure dataset is a collection of information about banks that have failed in the United States since 2000.
 With Power BI, you can explore and analyze this data in a variety of ways.

 Prerequisites: